Emmanuel Goldstein: Enemies of the state

 In the 1950s, soon after publication of the novel Nineteen Eighty-Four, political commentators and literary critics noted the likeness between the fictional character Emmanuel Goldstein and the Russian revolutionary Leon Trotsky, who had been a political partner of Vladimir Lenin in realising the Russian Revolution of 1917.
 After the death of Lenin in 1924, despite being an Old Bolshevik, Trotsky lost the intramural party politics of succession to Joseph Stalin, who then assassinated the character of Trotsky to justify his expulsion, first from office, then from the Russian Communist Party in 1925, and then from the USSR in 1929—public condemnation as an enemy of the people.

-Russian communist revolutionary Leon Trotsky is the inspiration for the character Emmanuel Goldstein.
+Literary critics have written of Leon Trotsky as the inspiration for the character Emmanuel Goldstein.

 Exiled prophet

 In foreign exile from the Communist politics of Soviet Russia, Trotsky wrote The Revolution Betrayed: What is the Soviet Union and Where is it Going?
 (1937), wherein he denounced Stalin as an ideologically illegitimate leader of the Russian Communist Party and of the Soviet state whose policies and actions betrayed the principles of the Russian Revolution (1917).
 Trotsky also argued in the same book for the restoration of the right of criticism in areas such as economic matters, the revitalization of trade unions and free elections of multiple Soviet parties.
 Trotsky further contended that the excessive totalitarianism under Stalin had undermined the potential development of the Soviet Union.

-In the USSR, Stalin consolidated his absolute power over party and government with the Great Purges (1936–1938) by imprisoning and by killing his personal and political enemies—including every Old Bolshevik with a legitimate claim to be a candidate for leader of the Communist Party and for leader of the Soviet state.
+In the USSR, Stalin consolidated his absolute power over party and government with the Great Purges (1936–1938) by imprisoning and killing his personal and political enemies—including every Old Bolshevik with a legitimate claim to be a candidate for leader of the Communist Party and for leader of the Soviet state.